andrewpey/vtland/_posts/2018-11-10-hell-or-high-water.md

 Next year the celebration caught Voxel Tycoon far deeper in development.
 We already left our jobs to that moment, the first iteration of [SDK](/sdk) was released to the community, and even more important milestone was reached — the game was Greenlit on Steam (just days before the Greenlight system was retired, lol).

-This time we put a bit more into Halloween post, and made this annoying GIF that tests your patience.
+This time we put a bit more into Halloween post and made this annoying GIF that tests your patience.
 Of course, we added classic **WHAT WILL HAPPEN?
 WATCH TILL THE END TO FIND OUT!**  clickbait for more fun.

 [](gif)
 <div>